Offerchat/offerchat-joomla/README.md

 Make your site visitors feel somebody's ready to assist them by adding a web based live chat plugin on your site.

-The new Offerchat Live Chat module for drupal will allow you to have a real person ready on alert to answer visitor questions while browsing your site.
+The new Offerchat Live Chat plug-in for joomla will allow you to have a real person ready on alert to answer visitor questions while browsing your site.
 It's faster than email and more convenient than a phone call.

 [Offerchat Video](http://vimeo.com/48795544)